ThomasvTol/MSc-Thesis/README.md

 ## MSc.
-Thesis project: Uncertainty of COVID in mobility
+Thesis project: Uncertainty of COVID-19 in passenger mobility

 N.B.
 To run the Vensim model both the xls data files require to be in the same directory as the model file.